 Babies develop at different rates (2).
 Try not to compare your baby to your friend’s baby, who might have mastered holding his bottle earlier than your little guy.
 As moms, our little ones rely on us to love and support their learning, no matter how quickly or slowly that is!

 Is Not Holding a Bottle a Problem?

 If your baby isn’t showing any interest in trying to hold his bottle at an age when many of his peers already are, don’t worry.
 I remember with my first baby, I would start to worry whenever my baby hadn’t reached a milestone by the magical date that was mentioned in baby books.

 In particular, my baby didn’t like holding bottles.
-He just preferred for me to hold him and the bottle and do all the work.
+He just preferred for me to snuggle him and hold the bottle, so he could fully relax.
 I was happy to do it, but I started getting a little paranoid when other moms would make comments about how my baby wasn’t holding his own bottle yet.

 It turns out that all my early worrying was for nothing.
 He eventually showed some interest in holding his bottle, and I started to miss the days when he’d let me do all the work.